shetsecure/est-results-sorter/README.md

 # EST results Sorter

-A python script that takes the csv file that was converted from pdf grades results, and gives you the list of student sorted by their grade.
+A python script that sorts the list of students based on their grades from the csv file that was converted from pdf grades results.
+This script support multiple files processing, merging files and give you the result in one list.

 <h1>How to Use</h1>